 As we all know, there was a time in public education when the information and the learning happened inside a one room school house.
 The teaching method was a "one size fits all" or the "teach to the middle".
 These teaching methods made sense to the people at that time, because their economy was a lot different than the economy we live in now.
-Today, and based upon my pass teaching experience, it leads to students not receiving an equitable education, because students don't learn at the same rate and students don't retain their learning equally overtime.
+Today, and based upon my past teaching experience, it leads to students not receiving an quality education, because students don't learn at the same rate and students don't retain their learning equally overtime.
 And, given seat time is used as a measure of student learning happening over a given period of time and given today's economy, we need to change the teaching methods that yield the "Bell Curve".
 As of today, a lot of research in this area is shining a light on these problems and making the point that students need to become the driver and the owner of their learning.
 In order to help students become the driver and the owner of their learning, we now know we must provide students with a variety of ways to learn and gain experience whether its in the classroom, outside the classroom or on the Internet.
 The Internet has the greatest potential to reshape how teaching and learning takes place in public education, because it can be used to provide varies learning methods and coupled with the curriculum being available 24/7, students have more opportunities to learn what they need to learn and gain the experiences they need to have.
 Consequently, students through trial and error will be able to find the right fit for their learning, which will depend on what they are learning.
 Overtime, students will become the drivers of their own learning, which will result in them taken ownership of it and therefore, they will place a higher value on their learning through those experiences and self reflections.
 So, isessioner.com's Tutor, Learning and Collaborative website platform is a tutoring platform that has different learning methods students can choose from to facilitate their learning.
-The idea is not to replace public education, but to reshape it to make learning in public education accessible, varied, relevent, contextual, recordable and retrievable using all the services and tools you have at your disposal connected to the Internet and make them available at any time and from anywhere for the students.
+The idea is not to replace public education, but to provide the students with a learning environment that is free of any distractions no matter if it is in the public schools or in any other non traditional school.

 Bookcover by Simon and Schuster